The Wine Bible, Second Edition

 This book is on my personal wish list this holiday season.
 Mark Matthews is a professor in the Viticulture & Enology department at the University of California, Davis.
 His specialty is in vine water stress.
 While that doesn’t sound all too interesting to the average wino, he is a dynamic professor with a common sense approach to wine (I was his student in the late nineties).

 If you want a book that will debunk a lot of myths about wine (something we do a the Wine School) then this is the book for you.
 Get ready to have some sacred cows of the wine trade –terroir, anyone?– toppled.

 Nobody likes a gift that looks like cheap swill, but on the other hand, no one likes an overly pretentious gift, either.
 The trick with giving a gift of wine is it should look familiar, appear expensive, and taste amazingly delicious.
 If you can keep the price under $15, all the better!
 A bottle of red from Paso Robles (anything but zinfandel) is the best way to go.

-The trick for us wine geeks is to not be too wine geeky during the holidays.
-After all, we want people to like us, right?
+The trick for us, wine geeks, is to not be too wine geeky during the holidays.
 For starters, don’t pull the wine snob card at a party.
-Bordeaux is a big no-no. Bring California wines that have big flavors and easy to navigate nuances.
+Bordeaux is a big no-no. Bring California wines that have big flavors and easy-to-navigate nuances.
 All in all, you need the wines to taste wonderful and intriguing regardless of how sophisticated your guests are.
 This is where you bring in the red zins.